 Here in a time of pandemic is what our Divine One gives us: “Anything uncomfortable that you face, child, is forcing something new from you that you’ve been refusing to try.
 Did you hear that?
 Everything uncomfortable is stretching you, by divine design.
 The global nuisance of a fast-spreading virus...Read More

 Dear M’lady … You are so fine in those resplendent robes of silver and gold brocade and braids down to your round ass.
 You know it distracts them from your cussing tongue when the neighbor has left his double-wide chariot three feet over the line and in your way all...Read More

 I was a weird kid in disguise.
-That combination — the disguise and the weirdness equally — populates my story.
-I can’t pretend, ever, that I’ve known the suffering that comes with being blatantly, overtly the persecuted or odd kid out.
-It’s an incredible privilege, being able to pass as...Read More
+That combination — the disguise and the weirdness equally — defines my whole story.
+I can’t ever pretend I’ve known the suffering of being blatantly, overtly the persecuted or odd kid out.
+I had incredible privilege, being able to pass under the radar...Read More

 Evolution of a reluctant medium’s job description I was a reluctant medium.
 It took me a long time to get on board with that word and past the image of a wild-haired lady wearing dark robes with tricks up the sleeves.
 I’m mainstream, see.
 I love sports and shopping and...Read More